xie-yuxuan/Heuristics-for-combinatorial-optimisation/README.md

 ### To do
 1. Graph representation (done)
 2. Greedy and Reluctant algo (done)
-3. Optimisation iteration
+3. Optimisation iteration (done)
-4. Validation and visualisation
+4. Validation and visualisation (done)

 ### Methods to reduce complexity
 - Calculating change (delta) in cost for a recoloring rather than calculating the whole cost of the graph for each iteration